 We share the name of the company with our partner banks.
 The purpose of this is to inquire whether the banks are interested in purchasing the invoice for the order placed by the company's representative.
 This processing is based on our legitimate interests in providing the Services to companies and the banks (GDPR Article 6(1) litra f).

 1.2 Verification of the potential customer placing an order intent

-If one or several banks are interested in purchasing invoices regarding orders placed by the company's representative, the Merchant presents the Two Services as a payment option.
+If one or funding providers are interested in purchasing invoices regarding orders placed by the company's representative, the Merchant presents the Two Services as a payment option.